UConn Football lands transfer WR Cam Abshire, Kamren Flowers

 Abshire will play out his final year of eligibility with the Huskies during the 2026 season as a redshirt senior.

-In addition to adding Abshire, the Huskies also went back to one of the best resources in the transfer portal so far.
+In addition to adding Abshire, the Huskies also went back to one of the best resources in the transfer portal so far – Toledo.

 Flowers is a former four-star recruit who was not able to crack the rotation this past season as a freshman.
 The wide receiver will retain all four years of eligibility for his tenure with the Huskies.